UAVTracking/UAVTrackingProtocol/draft/README.md

 #### Relay Count
 - Description: counter for relaying the payload.
 Count must be decremented before relaying.
 When the count is 0, payload MUST NOT be relayed.
-- Format: Unsigned integer.
+- Format: unsigned integer.
 Values range from 0 to 3.
 - Length: 2 bits

 #### Urgency